philNelson-jpn/philNelson-jpn/README.md

 Full Stack Developer and Designer
 ---------------------------------

-English Teacher in Japan 🇯🇵 Father of 3 👶 Fluent in Japanese 🗣 Proficient in Styled-Components 💅🏼 💻 Learning Advanced React ⚛ Creating Language-Learning Apps 🌏
+* English Teacher in Osaka, Japan 🇯🇵 Father of 3 👶 Fluent in Japanese 🗣

-* 🌍  I'm based in Osaka, Japan
+* Proficient in Styled-Components 💅🏼  Comfortable with Advanced React + React Router 6 ⚛
-* 🧠  I'm learning Next.js 13 and Supabase
+* Learning Next.js 13 and Supabase 🧠
-* 🤝  I'm open to collaborating on Language-learning apps
+* Open to collaborating on Language-learning apps 🤝

 ### Skills